EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] He had pet mice growing up
 - [ ] He once played Peter Pan in a school day

-#### What famous novel is abou a bunch of school boys stranded on an island?
+#### What famous novel is about a bunch of school boys stranded on an island?

 - [ ] Ulysses
 - [ ] Mrs. Dalloway